openhealthcare/opal-lab/README.md

 This is useful for when you've got lab tests created, for example by an external system.
 As the observations are not typed in any way the ability to edit is removed.

+By default ReadOnlyLabTest are not serialised to_dict and cannot be updated or changed.
+If you want to bring them to the client, you will need to write your own api end points.

 ### Writing Custom Observations
 opal-labs ships with an the most common use cases however its perfectly possible that you'd like to write observations for your specific requirements.